garysassano/serverless-otlp-forwarder/README.md

   }'
 ```

-where `--name` is the AWS secret manager key for the default collector
+where `--name` is the AWS secret manager key for the default collector.
+The other fields are:

 | Field | Description | Example |
 | ----- | ----------- | ------- |